What is the management and treatment of ectopic pregnancy?

 What is an ectopic pregnancy?

 Ectopic pregnancy is the medical condition in which the implantation of an embryo occurs outside of the uterine cavity (the womb), most commonly in the fallopian tube.
 Hence, an ectopic pregnancy is also called a tubal pregnancy.
 It is a potentially serious condition affecting at least one in 1,000 pregnancies.
-Sadly, there is no possibility that pregnancy can survive.
+Sadly, there is no possibility that the pregnancy can survive.
 Below are a few risk factors

 - History of infertility